NeoSahadeo/Python-Signalling-Server/README.md

 To connect to a room one should use the `ws://[URI]/client_endpoint` and send a room id message.

-If the room exists, a message will be send back to the client with a status, eg: `{"connection": true}` if successful.
+If the room exists, a message will be send back to the client with a status, eg: `{"connected": true}` if successful.

 #### Messaging